Venice Weather January Averages, Italy

 For something a bit more unique, drop by the Natural History Museum (Sestiere Santa Croce 1730), with its exhibits of prehistoric fossils and a complete dinosaur skeleton.
 The museum is located in the 13th-century Fondaco dei Turchi, a beautiful Byzantine-style palace.

 Art lovers should expect to devote at least a full afternoon if not a whole day to the Accademia (Campo della Carità 1050).
 This gallery holds works from Italian masters such as Tintoretto, Titian, Carpaccio, Giorgione and Bellini.

 Riding a Gondola might be high on your to-do list in Venice, but what about visiting a gondola artisan's workshop?
-Some guides will arrange private tours of a boatyard, and introduce you to craftsmen, the history of the art, and secret techniques.
+Some guides will arrange private tours of a boatyard, and introduce you to craftsmen, the history of the art and secret techniques.
 Head down to Squero di San Trovaso, a boatyard that first opened in the 17th century near the Giudecca Canal.

-In Italy, everyone wants to learn how to cook—and in Venice there is nowhere else to look besides the Rialto Market.
+In Italy, everyone wants to learn how to cooknd in Venice there is nowhere else to look besides the Rialto Market.
 Everyone from ordinary housewives and professional chefs can offer demonstrations, classes and a chance to make your own cannoli.

 On the mainland, Mestre's Teatro Toniolo holds an impressive symphony and chamber music season.
-There are also some sublime concerts held on the Sunday Masses at St. Mark's and on the island of San Giorgio.
+There are also some sublime concerts hold on the Sunday Masses at St. Mark's and on the island of San Giorgio.

 Italy's Christmas Holiday season traditionally lasts through the celebration of Epiphany (January 6), there is a feast which is called La Befana, which is an integral part of the festive celebration across Italy.
 La Befana is derived from a fairy tale about a good witch who brings gifts for children.
-It is believed that she is searching for the baby Jesus, therefore she brings gifts to children.
+It's believed that she is searching for the baby Jesus, therefore she brings gifts to children.

 On the 17th January, Venetians celebrate the feast day of Saint Anthony the Abbot.
 Locals light huge bonfires and watch processions go by.
-Saint Anthony is supposed to protect against skin diseases such as shingles, Ergotism and erysipelas, historically refered to as "Saint Anthony's Fire" due to his association with flame.
+Saint Anthony is supposed to protect against skin diseases such as shingles, Ergotism and erysipelas, historically referred to as "Saint Anthony's Fire" due to his association with flame.
 He is also the patron saint of domestic animals, butchers, basket makers and gravediggers.